ikluft/piflash/CONTRIBUTING.md

 Any description, documentation and tests necessary for that may help speed it along.

 GitHub has help on creating pull requerts at https://help.github.com/articles/creating-a-pull-request/

+New pull requests can be submitted at https://github.com/ikluft/piflash/pulls

 Be ready to answer questions about the pull request if necessary.